oguzhantortop/rig/readme.md

+This program uses Spring Boot v2.7.0, Java 11 and H2 as a RDBMS

 To run this program please first mvn install than execute commands below:

 * docker build . -t rig:latest
 * docker run  -p 8080:8080/tcp rig

 After running the program you can find the postman collection in Postman folder.